What the J&J Pause Means for Those Already Scheduled to Receive the Vaccine in the DC Area

 In a press release Tuesday, Montgomery County said that the mass Covid vaccination site in Germantown was the only county-operated site using the Johnson & Johnson vaccine, with 960 doses on hand.
 That location will instead administer the first dose of the Pfizer vaccine to anyone who had an appointment.

 Montgomery County’s health officer Dr. Travis Gayles noted that there haven’t been any reported blood clot issues linked to the Johnson & Johnson vaccine in the county.
 Still, he asked residents to be on the lookout for potential side effects.
-“Anyone who has received the J&J vaccine and develops a severe headache, abdominal pain, leg pain, or shortness of breath within three weeks after vaccination should contact their health care provider,” Dr. Gayles said in a statement.
+“Anyone who has received the Johnson & Johnson vaccine and develops a severe headache, abdominal pain, leg pain, or shortness of breath within three weeks after vaccination should contact their health care provider,” Dr. Gayles said in a statement.

 Manassas City